-- 4. Install a new oil filter according to

-- instructions that come with it.

-- 5. Put a new washer on the drain bolt, then reinstall the drain bolt.
+5. Put a new washer on the drain bolt. then reinstall the drain bolt.
 Tighten it to:

-33 lbf.ft (44 N.m , 4.5 kgf.m)

 6. Refill the engine with the recommended oil.

 Engine oil change capacity (including filter):

-(4-cylinder models) 4.5 US qt (4.3 l, 3.8 Imp qt) (6-cylinder models) 4.6 US qt (4.4 l, 3.9 Imp qt)
+(LX-V6, EX-V6) 4.6 US qt (4.4 \(\emptyset \), 3.9 Imp qt)

-- 7. Replace the engine oil fill cap.
+- 7. Install the engine oil fill cap.
 Start the engine.
 The oil pressure indicator light should go out within five seconds.
 If it does not, turn off the engine and reinspect your work. - 8.
-Let the engine run for several minutes and check the drain bolt and oil filter for leaks. - Turn off the engine, let it sit for several minutes, then check the oil level.
+Let the engine run for several minutes and check the drain bolt and oil filter for leaks. - 9.
+Turn off the engine, let it sit for several minutes, then check the oil level.
 If necessary, add oil to bring the level to the upper mark on the dipstick.